 Other Ways To Improve Your Credit Score

 Paying off your credit card is an excellent start to improving your credit score.
-If you want to keep that number strong, you’ll need to pick up some (or all) of these financial habits.
+If you want to keep that number strong, you’ll want to pick up these financial habits.

 Dispute Credit Report Errors

 Correcting your credit report can help to boost your score, as long as you can see the errors and get them fixed.
 Reviewing your credit report will give you a view of all your accounts.
 You will be able to spot any that were missed by reporting agencies in the past.
 You may be surprised to find accounts on your credit report that you’ve already settled or paid off since most people who see their report as part of a loan application will only do so once.
 Settled accounts listed as active ones can lead to inaccuracies in your score.
 Each major credit bureau and many free credit monitoring apps allow you to dispute negative information, which usually takes about 30 days.
 There’s no charge whatsoever for the process.